Documents Created by Business Analysts

 Business analysts create this document to document the strategy to handle stakeholders based on the stakeholder maps.

-A detailed description of functional and non-functional requirements comprising screen designs, business rules, data models, etc..
-It is also known as Functional Requirements document (FRD), Functional Specifications Document (FSD) and so on.
+A details description of functional and non-functional requirements comprising screen designs, business rules, data models, etc.

 A document prepared in commercial off-the-shelf (COTS) product implementation projects.
 This document describes the gaps between the process TO-BE implemented vs the AS-IS processes.

-Again, a document more relevant for commercial off-the-shelf (COTS) product implementation projects.
-It describes the solution approach to address the gaps identified in the gap analysis document.
+Again, a document more relevant for a commercial off-the-shelf (COTS) product implementation projects.
+It describes the solution approach to address the gaps identified in the Gap analysis document.

 A comprehensive matrix to capture the relationship and attributes of requirements for impact analysis (in case of change requests).